 Comprehension Activity (Lesson 2 and Chapter Books)

 Writing activities vary but are always provided with a template for those students who need it.
 Writing may be considered a process that involves not just the typical handwriting process, but also the planning and communication.
-Using template formats allows students who do not have the ability to “write” express an idea that can be incorporated into a story, a paragraph, a poem or other document that can be conveyed to share information.
+Using template formats allows students who do not have the ability to “write,” an opportunity to express an idea that can be incorporated into a story, paragraph, poem, or other document that can be conveyed to share information.
 Students may use SymbolStix as well as printed words to complete these documents.
-Consider ways that writing activities can be read, shared and extended beyond a “one-time” activity.
+Consider ways that writing activities can be read, shared, and extended beyond a “one-time” activity.

 Edit It: Lesson 16